Weakly nonlinear dynamics of a chemically active particle near the threshold for spontaneous motion. I. Adjoint method: Introduction

 In this Series, our goal is to address both of the above drawbacks.
-We will begin in this Part by identifying the adjoint differential operator and auxiliary conditions relevant to the analysis of the canonical model of an isotropic chemically active particle near the threshold for spontaneous motion, as well as general perturbations about that model.
-To illustrate the application of our adjoint method, we shall, beyond recovering known results in the canonical case, consider the following four perturbation scenarios: (i) a weak external force, similar to \cite{Saha:21} but without making \textit{a priori} assumptions on symmetry; (ii) small arbitrary perturbations to the surface distributions of solute flux and the slip coefficient; (iii) inclusion of slow first-order kinetics at the surface of the particle, thus going beyond the model of a prescribed solute flux; and (iv) inclusion of weak absorption of solute in the liquid bulk.
+We will begin in this part by identifying the adjoint differential operator and auxiliary conditions relevant to the analysis of the canonical model of an isotropic chemically active particle near the threshold for spontaneous motion, as well as general perturbations about that model.
+To illustrate the application of our adjoint method, we shall, beyond recovering known results in the canonical case, consider the following four perturbation scenarios: (i) weak external force and torque fields, the force scenario being similar to \cite{Saha:21} but without making \textit{a priori} assumptions on symmetry; (ii) small arbitrary perturbations to the surface distributions of solute flux and the slip coefficient; (iii) inclusion of slow first-order kinetics at the surface of the particle, thus going beyond the model of a prescribed solute flux; and (iv) inclusion of weak absorption of solute in the liquid bulk.
 The first two perturbation scenarios are meant to demonstrate the efficacy of our approach in tackling genuinely three-dimensional problems.
 The latter two perturbation scenarios are included in order to demonstrate the less obvious applicability of our approach to perturbations involving different physico-chemical mechanisms.

-The adjoint method that we develop in this Part is relevant to both steady and unsteady weakly nonlinear analyses.
+The adjoint method that we develop in this part is relevant to both steady and unsteady weakly nonlinear analyses.
 This is because the differential operator and auxiliary conditions encountered at linear order of the weakly nonlinear expansion (in the vicinity of the particle) are identical in both cases, owing to the long time scale associated with the closeness to the instability threshold.
 Nonetheless, the history effects associated with unsteadiness in the remote advection-diffusion region pose a formidable challenge that is rather separate from the solvability problem.
-Thus, for clarity, we shall restrict this Part to steady solutions and address unsteady problems involving history effects in a subsequent Part.
+We therefore choose to restrict this part to steady solutions and address unsteady problems involving history effects in a subsequent part.